edujbarrios/ListOfEthicalGoogleSearchDorks/README.md

 ## 🙏 If you find it useful, would you mind citing it?

 If this project helped you in your work, study, or teaching, please consider citing it to support the author's work.

-**Citation (APA style):**

-Barrios, E. J. (2025). *List Of Ethical Google Search Dorks*.
-Retrieved from [https://github.com/edujbarrios/ListOfEthicalGoogleSearchDorksDorks](https://github.com/edujbarrios/ListOfEthicalGoogleSearchDorksDorks)
+Refer to [CITATIONS.md](./CITATIONS.md)